dansmyers/Networks/Sprint-3-IP_and_Back_End/Deliverables/README.md

 # Sprint 3 &ndash; Deliverables

+Honor Code: "On my honor I have not given, nor recieved, nor witnessed any unauthorized assisstance on this work."

+I worked on these deliverables with Jacob, Randall, Oliver and spoke briefly with Jenny.

 ## IP Questions

 1. What assumptions, if any, does IP make about the local networks and lower- level links used to transmit datagrams?
 How are these assumptions consistent with the design goals IP?